Enterprise Information Integration Defined

 - And more.

 Because of the unique technical challenges including high performance queries across complex IT infrastructures, the diverse set of sources and users required, security, enterprise scalability and more, many of these companies failed to achieve success.
-Of this list, only Composite Software and IBM remain in the market today, a testament to their Composite’s technology leadership and IBM’s market presence.
+Of this list, only Cisco and IBM remain in the market today, a testament to their Cisco’s technology leadership and IBM’s market presence.

 In recent years, Enterprise Information Integration has been replaced by Data Virtualization as the term of choice to describe the broader set of data discovery, access, federation, abstraction, and delivery capabilities in use at large enterprises and government agencies today.

-The Composite Data Virtualization Platform is considered by many as the data virtualization and thus Enterprise Information Integration gold standard.
+The Cisco Data Virtualization Platform is considered by many as the data virtualization and thus Enterprise Information Integration gold standard.

 Where is Enterprise Information Integration Going?